alastair10/social_network/table_design_recipe.md

 2. Can one album have many artists?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> An account HAS MANY posts
--> An album BELONGS TO an artist
+-> An post BELONGS TO an account

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the posts table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*